bygalacos/Zabbix_Mass_Import/README.md

 ## Usage

-**Zabbix Mass Import Script** requires a Windows or Linux operating system, depending on which platform you're using.
+**Zabbix Mass Import** script requires a Windows or Linux operating system, depending on which platform you're using.

 ```sh
 First grant executable permissions using chmod +x zabbix_mass_import.sh